“Very little is needed to make a happy life; it is all within yourself, in your way of thinking.”

 So today look for it there.
 Take just a few minutes and apply one of the tips below and see how it brightens your day.

 1. One minute of appreciation.

 Take a minute, sit down and just reflect on what you appreciate and love about your partner.
 Or a friend or family member.
+Or yourself.
 This will fill you with gratitude and redirect your focus to the positive side of things.

 2. Express your appreciation.

 Tell the partner, family member or friend what you came up with.
 It will brighten his or her day.
 And as his or her face lights up with a big smile you’ll feel happier too because emotions are contagious.

 3. Take 5 minutes to see how you can help someone out.

 Offer some practical help, some good advice, look something up for him or her, be encouraging and supportive or just lend a listening ear.

 Walk and move slower for just these few minutes.
 Let your thoughts slow down.
 Use the 3 minutes to enjoy what is happening all around you.
 Truly take it in with all your senses.

 There is much simple wonder we miss each day because we are so preoccupied with our thoughts and plans for the future.